revoltpuppy/nsf-sbir/pages/awardees/forms.md

 You need to submit this form to show the duration and expenditures of your current project.

 ### [SBIR/STTR Funding Agreement Certification (PDF)]({{site.baseurl}}/assets/files/awardee-files/SBIR_STTR_Funding_Agreement.pdf)
-Prospective SBIR/STTR awardees need to complete and submit this form so that the NSF can determine whether they’re eligible for an award.
+Even though you completed this form when you received your Phase I award, you'll need to complete and submit an updated version so that the NSF can determine whether you're eligible for a Phase II award.
 NSF will use this certification to determine your compliance during the funding term.

 ### [Certificate of Current Cost or Pricing Data (Word doc)]({{site.baseurl}}/assets/files/awardee-files/Certificate_of_Current_Cost.docx)
 NSF will use this form to certify that your cost and pricing data are accurate and that you’re compliant throughout your funding term.